man in black jacket singing on stage

 Location: Sidcup, London.
 On the very border of London and Kent, making for a quieter and more suburban study environment with a quick journey into the city.

 • As a school with a strong musical training history, this course is for actors who also have musical skills.
-Whilst not as integrated as their Actor-Musicianship course, it does require students to have some musical ability.
+While not as integrated as their Actor-Musicianship course, it does require students to have some musical ability.

 • The practitioner focus here is mainly on Stanislavski and Meisner.